Barricades were supposed to keep Bourbon Street revelers safe. Here’s why they didn’t - Local News 8

 The bollards were the subject of a 2019 report from a private security consulting firm that noted the risk of terrorism in New Orleans’ French Quarter, specifically mass shootings and vehicular attacks, remained “highly possible while moderately probable.”

-The report by Interior International, reviewed by CNN, “strongly recommends” bollard mobilization to be fixed and improved “immediately.”
+The report by Interfor International, reviewed by CNN, “strongly recommends” bollard mobilization to be fixed and improved “immediately.”

 “The current bollard system on Bourbon Street does not appear to work,” said the report.

-A source familiar with the assessment told CNN New Orleans owns the types of temporary barriers that could have effectively blocked access to Bourbon Street but didn’t opt to use them on the day of the attack.
+Morrell said the barriers “were in the midst of being repaired and replaced.”
+The councilmember noted the use of police vehicles to block parts of the area.

-“The barriers were in the midst of being repaired and replaced, but in actuality, in this instance, the individual circumvented the barriers by going on the sidewalk and getting past the area where they had police vehicles, where the repair barriers were at,” Morrell said on CNN News Central, referring to the maneuver that the suspected attacker used to skip the improvised police controls.
+But “in this instance, the individual circumvented the barriers by going on the sidewalk and getting past the area where they had police vehicles,” Morrell said.

 He continued, “So in this instance, even had the bollard barriers been up, the circumvention by riding on the sidewalk would have defeated them.”

-Note: CORRECTION: An earlier version of this story gave the incorrect name of the firm that did the 2019 report on security risks in the French Quarter.
-It is Interfor International.